Skip to main content

 joins:

-When you open Lightdash, your joined models' dimensions and metrics will appear below the ones in your selected model.
+When you open Lightdash, the dimensions and metrics from your joined model will appear below the ones in your selected model.

 screenshot-joined-table

-Note that sql_on can include references to user attributes
+• The sql_on statement can include references to user attributes for row-level filtering.

 Rename a joined model